 1.3 Purpose of the Staff Report

-The State Water Board will use this Staff Report in determining whether to establish the ISWEBE Plan and adopt the Provisions.
+The State Water Board will use this Staff Report in determining whether to adopt the Provisions.
 The purpose of the Staff Report is to provide the supporting information used to develop the Provisions.
 This includes the need for the Provisions, technical information to support recommended approaches, as well as options for each approach, and alternatives considered in accordance with the California Water Code and California Environmental Quality Act (CEQA).
 The Staff Report also provides a record of the process used to develop the Provisions, including the environmental review, early consultation requirements, the public participation process, scientific peer review, and an economic analysis.

 5. Section 1.5 is revised as follows: